TheGreenHacker/CSCI544-Project/README.md

 <li> final_summarized_BART.csv : summaries generated using BART</li>
 <li> final_summarized_BERT.csv : summaries generated using BERT</li>
 <li> final_summarized_T5.csv : summaries generated using T5</li>
+<li> The ROUGE folder has all files with human generated summaries and machine generated summaries.</li>
 <br>
 <h3>Codes:</h3>
 <li>Data_Preprocessing.py: Code to create a balanced dataset with a threshold for length of reviews. </li>